 Howard: 4 years later, I joined a non-profit organization and taught rural and suburban inhabitants in African and Asian countries.
 It was a diverse and more challenging experience.
 I worked with them for 3 years and then joined a private university.
 And it’s been 2 years since then.

-Principal: Your teaching experience is not only diverse but also very exciting, Mr. Howard.
+Principal: Your teaching experience is diverse and very exciting, Mr. Howard.

 County (noun) = a sub-divisional area or territory within a country